A guide to weld on bullet hinges

 Installing bullet hinges

 Bullet hinge sizes vary, so you shouldn’t have any problems finding what you need.
-Your next concern is how to install bullet hinges.
+Your next concern is how to install a bullet hinge.
 For our purposes, we’re going to explain the process as it regards a gate.

 If you’re new to welding, you’ll need to understand tack welding, which are very small welds meant to temporarily bond metals.
 They enable you to maintain the joint gap while holding the hinge in place.
 It also shows you if your hinge is aligned properly.